Frequently Asked Questions

 How can I support STEM Girl Day?

-STEM Girl Day is free to participants every year due to the generous donations and support from our corporate sponsors and community.
-We are incredibly grateful for this support so we can continue to show girls everywhere how great STEM is for a college major and career!
+STEM Girl Day is made possible every year through the generous donations and support of our corporate sponsors and the community.
+We are incredibly grateful for this support, which enables us to continue showing K-8th-grade students everywhere the benefits of pursuing STEM as a college major and career.

-Support STEM Girl Day with an individual donation to Women in STEM or email Tricia Berry for more information about becoming a corporate partner.
+Support STEM Girl Day with an individual donation to Women in STEM or visit our Corporate, Community, and Campus Partners webpage for sponsorship information.